Scroll Top

 One could follow that with an overview article, Towards A Research Agenda On Health Information Systems For Universal Health Coveragepresented and published in the Proceedings of the 13th International Conference on Social Implications of Computers in Developing Countries, Negombo, Sri Lanka, May 2015, pages 137 to 148.
 This same theme also informed another presentation: Building Locally Relevant Models For Universal Health Coverage And Its Implications For Health Information Systems: Some Reflections From India.

-For the practitioner one good introduction to HMIS is the NHSRC manuals – especially Volume 2- The Health Programme Managers Manual on HMIS– which sets out many of the basic principles of design.
+For the practitioner one good introduction to HMIS is the NHSRC manuals – especially Volume 2- The Health Programme Managers Manual on HMIS – which sets out many of the basic principles of design.
+We have enclosed both Volume 1 – the Service Providers Manual and Volume 2 – Health Programme Managers Manual for your reference.

 A more detailed internal report, onStudy of Public Health IT Systems in India; Background Study for ICT subgroup of Sector Innovation Council in Heath.” is also shared.